Bildeston: History

 Bildeston became famous for blue broadcloth and buildings housing dyers, weavers, shearmen, spinners and clothiers were erected to form Chapel Street and Duke Street during the 15th and 16th centuries.
 Also constructed was a wool hall where the commerce of the wool trade was conducted.
 It is very similar to the one that can be seen restored to its original form as part of the Swan Hotel in nearby Lavenham.
 The Bildeston Hall still survives but is now split into two private residences on the corner of High Street and Ipswich Road.
 Early enclosure of agricultural land had created a landless population for enterprising landlords to profit by.
 But by the reign of Queen Mary (1553–58) scarcity and high prices lead to reports 'whereby this town of Bilstone hath decayed'.

 Changes in fashion and foreign policy that interrupted trade meant the main employment became the supplying of yarn to Norwich instead of quality cloth to London.
 By 1674 two thirds of households were living in poverty and many were taken into the village workhouse.
 The Crown Inn became a centre for the casual hiring of farm labourers and domestic servants.

 The weekly Wednesday market failed in 1764 and traveller John Kirby described Bildeston as 'a town in a bottom, meanly built and the streets are dirty'.
 The manor house was demolished, following the death of Bartholomew Beale the last lord of the manor 40 years before.
 The Cooke family of Polstead ostensibly took over the rents and the profits of the fair, but took little interest in the village.
 The last fair was held in 1872, with just one stall.

 So called 'professional' people settled in the 19th century, there were plans to build a railway station on Dansford Meadow and the Riot Act was read during the 1885 elections.
 Bildeston, like so many other Suffolk villages, had survived a long period of decline, to again achieve relative affluence.

 Bildeston Hall

 Bildeston Hall, occasional home to lords who often had interests elsewhere, was to the south west of the church.
 Ploughing in 1974 removed remains of a circular moat and what may have been a fish pond, but did produce pottery from the 11th to 17th centuries.
-The crop marks, seen from the air, can still reveal the site of the original Bildeston.
+The crop marks, seen from the air, can still show the site of the original Bildeston.